• Skip to main content

 • Combine all seasonings and spices in a small bowl and stir well to make the blackening seasoning.
 Set aside.

-• Melt two tablespoons of butter and use a pastry brush to coat the shrimp generously.
+• Melt two tablespoons of butter and use a pastry brush to coat the seafood generously.
 Sprinkle one-half of the seasoning mix evenly over the crustaceans.
 Turn over and repeat with the butter and seasoning.

 • Preheat a large cast-iron skillet or non-stick skillet over medium-high heat.
 Add the remaining three tablespoons of butter.